k-ai-Documentation/kai-instance-api-sdk-python/README.md

 - count_indexed_documents : get number of indexed documents
 - count_detected_documents : get number of detected documents
 - count_in_progress_indexation_documents: get number of in progress indexation documents
+- count_document_by_state: get number of documents by state
+  > state: 'OPTIONAL state of the document you want to get back, if state is not provided, return number of all states', see more: [state document](#state-document)
 - download_file : download file
   > id: document id
-- list_docs : list documents
+- list_docs : list documents with state and pagination
+  > limit: 'number of content to return'

+  > offset: 'number of content to skip before starting to collect the result set'

+  > state: 'OPTIONAL state of the document you want to get back, if state is not set, all docs will be returned', see more: [state document](#state-document)

 - differential_indexation : index only new/updated/removed documents
 - last_indexation_begin_time : Get last indexation begin time
 - last_indexation_end_time : Get last indexation end time
-- list_indexed_documents : list indexed documents
-  > limit: 'number of content to return'

-  > offset: 'number of content to skip before starting to collect the result set'
 - get_scenarios : List all available scenarios with theirs API signatures
 - get_logs : Get KAI Semantic layer logs
   log types: LLM error 500, LLM error 503, LLM Limitation rate, Application information, Excel parser error, Ppt Parser